GCD-DDPM: A Generative Change Detection Model Based on Difference-Feature Guided DDPM: Introduction

+\begin{enumerate} \item The proposed GCD-DDPM is a pure generative model tailored for CD tasks.
+By utilizing an adaptive calibration approach, the GCD-DDPM excels in gradually learning and refining data representations, effectively distinguishing diverse changes in natural scenes and urban landscapes; \item The GCD-DDPM introduces differences among multi-level features extracted from pre- and post-change images within DCE, which are then integrated into the sampling process to guide the generation of CD maps.
+This method allows for a more fine-grained capture of changes; \item An encoder called NSSE is proposed by employing an attention mechanism with learnable frequency-domain filters to suppress noise in the difference information derived in the current step.
+This process is vital for aiding the DCE in extracting more accurate change-aware representations and subsequently, enhances the DCE's ability to distinguish and capture changes. \end{enumerate}

 The rest of this paper is organized as follows.
-Section \ref{sec:related} describes the related work of deep learning-based CD methods and the recent DDPM-based models in RS.
-Section \ref{sec:method} gives the details of our proposed method.
-Extensive experimental results are reported in section \ref{sec:experiment}.
-The discussion is given in section \ref{sec:conclusion}.
+Section~\ref{sec:related} describes the related work of deep learning-based CD methods and the recent DDPM-based models reported in the RS literature.
+After that, Section~\ref{sec:method} provides the details on the proposed GCD-DDPM, whereas extensive experimental results are presented in Section~\ref{sec:experiment}.
+Finally, the conclusion is given in Section~\ref{sec:conclusion}.